Isomerization: Inorganic and organometallic chemistry

 cis and trans isomers are possible depending on the location of the C_{5}H_{5} groups.

 Another example in organometallic chemistry is the linkage isomerization of decaphenylferrocene, [(\h{5}C5Ph5)2Fe].

+Biochemistry

+isomerases are a general class of enzymes that convert a molecule from one isomer to another.

 Kinetic classification

 From the kinetic viewpoint, isomerizations can be classified into two categories.
 Cases in the first category involve transformations between equivalent structures.
 Most chemical species are in principle susceptible to such processes.
 Many such cases involve fluxional molecules, such as the cyclohexane ring flip (chair inversion), the pyramidal inversion of ammonia, the Berry pseudorotation in pentacoordinate compounds (e.g. PF_{5}, Fe(CO)_{5}), the Cope rearrangements of bullvalene or the Ray-Dutt/Bailar twists for the racemization of octahedral complexes with three bidentate chelate rings (helical chirality).

 In the second broad category of isomerizations, the isomers are nonequivalent.
 Examples include tautomerizations (keto-enol, lactam-lactim, amide-imidic, enamine-imine, nitroso-oxime, ketene-ynol, etc) in which one isomer is more stable than the other.